Fulgora/ssto_launch/README.md

 switch to 1.<br />
 run ssto_launch.<br />
 <br />
-This copies the script to the internal storage of your plane before executing it.
+This copies the script to the internal harddrive of your plane before executing it.
 If you are using RemoteTech this might make a difference (easy way will not work without an active connection)

 ##Vessel requirements:
 - Action group 2: Toggle air-intakes
 - Action group 3: Toggle sabre/rapier mode
 - Action group 4: Toggle nukes
+- All engines in first stage

 #### Tested with: